Meigan Thompson

 Assistant Public Defender

-Prior to the start of her legal career in 2017, Meigan pursued interests in social justice advocacy.
-In Mississippi, she organized communities around youth incarceration and school-to-prison pipeline issues at the Southern Poverty Law Center and developed advocacy campaigns around health justice issues with the Mississippi Center for Justice.
-In Washington DC, Meigan honed her research and writing skills with the international nonprofit, TransAfrica Forum, and the nonprofit organization, The Pew Charitable Trusts.
+Before embarking on her legal career in 2017, Meigan was deeply involved in social justice advocacy.
+In Mississippi, she organized communities to address youth incarceration and the school-to-prison pipeline at the Southern Poverty Law Center.
+Her work also extended to health justice issues, where she led advocacy campaigns with the Mississippi Center for Justice.

-Meigan is a Gideon’s Promise LSPP Fellow (class of 2017) and a member of the Ben F. Jones Bar Association.
+Meigan is a Gideon’s Promise Law School Partnership Program Fellow (class of 2017).
 She earned her J.D. from the University of California Irvine Law School, a M.S. from Delta State University in Community Development and a B.A. from Spelman College in Spanish.